-Avalution will implement and maintain procedures to identify and assess risks to client information security and integrity.
-Avalution will identify and monitor the locations where client information is stored.
+Avalution will implement and maintain procedures to identify and assess risks to information security and integrity.
+Avalution will identify and monitor the locations where sensitive information is stored.
 The risk identification and assessment will include the identification of sources of risk, impact of the risk and potential mitigation strategies.
 The risk identification and assessment will be conducted on all new projects with the potential to impact privacy risks.

-There are several reasonable and foreseeable internal and external risks to the security and integrity of personal information that could result in the unauthorized disclosure, misuse, alteration, destruction, or other compromise of the security and confidentiality of personal and confidential client information.
+There are several reasonable and foreseeable internal and external risks to the security and integrity of personal information that could result in the unauthorized disclosure, misuse, alteration, destruction, or other compromise of the security and confidentiality of personal and confidential information.
 These risks may include, but are not limited to:

 - Unauthorized access of personal information by individuals not approved for access